urbit/old-urbit.org/tutorial/nock/ch1_sec2.md

 The 0 in `*[a [0 b]]` is just an operator that means axis.
 Nock maps simple operators and functions to atoms, instead of a character like `/` for example, because atoms (and cells) are all Nock knows.
-This would Fortunately for us, there are only eleven atoms that are operators, atoms `0` through `10.`
+Fortunately for us, there are only eleven atoms that are operators, atoms `0` through `10.`

 ___